ansys/pyaedt/doc/source/User_guide/variables.rst

 Optimetrics
 ===========

 Optimetrics allow you to set up parametric analysis, sensitivity analysis, optimization, and Design of Experiments (DOE).
-PyAEDT can read all optimetrics setups already present in a design, edit them, and create them:
+PyAEDT provides the capability to seamlessly interact with optimetrics setups by allowing users to read existing configurations, make edits, and create new setups:

 .. code:: python

     from pyaedt import Maxwell3d
     m3d = Maxwell3d()